kaknazaveshtakipishi/PermissionEverywhere/README.md

 <br>
 Library enables to request a permission from any Context(Service, IntentService, etc).
-It creates a Notification with prompt, when user click notification, opens a transparent Activity with our request to permission.
+It creates a Notification with prompt, when user click notification, opens a Activity with our request to permission.
 When user accepts, it sends back as Callback or as boolean synchonised value.